son-n-pham/SQL_CheatSheet/README.md

 WHERE some_column = some_value;
 ```

-### ALTER TABLE Statement: changes an existing table.
+### ALTER TABLE Statement changes an existing table.
 The **ALTER TABLE** statement is used to modify the columns of an existing table.
 When combined with the **ADD COLUMN** clause, it is used to add a new column.
 ```SQL
 ALTER TABLE table_name
 ADD column_name datetype;
 ```

-### DELETE Statement: deletes rows from a table.
+### DELETE Statement deletes rows from a table.
 The **DELETE** statement is used to delete records (rows) is a table.
 The **WHERE** clause specifies which record or records that should be deleted.
 If the **WHERE** clause is omitted, all records will be deleted.
 ```SQL
 DELETE FROM table_name
 WHERE some_column = some_value;
 ```

-### Column Constraints: add information about how a column can be used.
+### Column Constraints add information about how a column can be used.
 They are rules applied to the values of individual columns:
 - **PRIMARY KEY** constraint can be used to uniquely identify the row.
 There can be only one **PRIMARY KEY** column per table.
 - **UNIQUE** columns have a different value for every row.
 There can be multiple **UNIQUE** columns.